Full House Remodel and Addition: Project Spotlight

 The new kitchen was outfitted with maple cabinets painted a lovely shade of blue, HanStone quartz countertops, a cast iron farmhouse sink and top of the line appliances.
 We also laced in new fir flooring, stained to match the original in the living room.
 The new square footage also allowed for a large built in pantry to be added to the space, more than solving the storage problem the family faced before.

-For a fun touch, the antique kitchen sink was repurposed as a vanity in the new powder room off the kitchen!
+For a fun touch, the client purchased an antique kitchen sink that we then repurposed as a vanity in the new powder room off the kitchen.

 New Second Story